groue/GRMustache/guides/runtime/helpers.md

 If the context used for mustache rendering implements the `localizeSection:withContext:` selector (generally, a method whose name is the name of the section, to which you append `Section:withContext:`), then this method will be called when rendering the section.

-The choice of the class that should implement this selector is up to you, as long as it can be reached when rendering the template, just as regular values (see ([guides/runtime.md](runtime.md))).
+The choice of the class that should implement this selector is up to you, as long as it can be reached in the [context stack](context_stack.md).

 For instance, let's focus on the following template snippet: